godaddy/warehouse.ai/README.md

 ## Introducing Warehouse 7

 Warehouse 7, also known as Warehouse Next, is a scalabe object ledger and cdn system for powering dynamic web applications.
-The new system has been entirly redisgned using a lightway and flexible architecture.
+The new system has been entirly redisgned using a lightweight, portable and flexible architecture.

 While designing the new system, it made sense to add a higher level of abstraction.
 The idea is expose a generic Object API and a CDN service.
 The user can use the CDN service to upload the desired assets while using the Object API to store the metadata of the assets (e.g., file urls, etc.)